-In this tutorial, you learned that in writing, transitions are used to connect ideas and move from one sentence or paragraph to the next.

-You also learned that there are five different categories of transitions, each with a different role: Contrast transitions show the difference between two ideas; additional information transitions show that the next idea builds on the previous one; example transitions indicate that the next idea will be an example of the first; qualification transitions point out that there might be conditions to the first idea; result transitions identify that the first idea is a cause, while the next idea is an effect.

-Finally, you learned how to use transitions effectively by selecting the appropriate transitional word or phrase for any context.
+In this lesson, you learned that in writing, transitions are used to connect ideas and move from one sentence or paragraph to the next.
+There are five different types of transitions, each with a different role: Contrast transitions show the difference between two ideas, additional information transitions show that the next idea builds on the previous one, example transitions indicate that the next idea will be an example of the first, qualification transitions point out that there might be conditions to the first idea, and result transitions identify that the first idea is a cause while the next idea is an effect.
+As a writer, using transitions effectively means selecting the most appropriate transitional word or phrase for a particular context.